airfightergr/les_dc3_docs/docs/docs/classic/overhead.md

 10. **SURFACE BOOTS**: Controls wings' surfaces boots operation.
 11. **WSHLD DEICE**: Removes ice from cockpit windshields.
 12. **PROPS ANTI-ICE** Controls the engines' and propellers' anti-icing.

+    !!! note "NOTE"
->**_NOTE:_** DE-ICE and ANTI-ICE systems are not fully simulated, but we provide a basic operation for protection.
+        DE-ICE and ANTI-ICE systems are not fully simulated, but we provide a basic operation for protection.
 The complete simulation will be released in a future update.

 13. **DOORS**: Illuminates if a door is open.
 Rotate to adjust brightness.
 14. Right Overhead panel light.
 15. **RIGHT AMPS/VOLTS METER**: Show the total load (AMPS) on the right generator.
 Press the button at the left corner to display VOLTS.
 16. **LEFT AMPS/VOLTS METER**: Show the total load (AMPS) on the left generator.
 Press the button at the left corner to display VOLTS.

+    !!! note "NOTE"
->**_NOTE:_** Those indicators show only generators' amps and volts, and not the load on the DC Bus.
+        Those indicators show only generators' amps and volts, and not the load on the DC Bus.

 17. **FEATHER button**: Press the button to feather the right propeller.
 The button will stay in, while the propeller is feathered.
     When the propeller reaches the feathered position, the button will pop out.
 To un-feather the propeller, press and hold the button.